zomeister/p4-flask-sqlalchemy/README.md

 ```

 As you can see, these are very similar to the models we set up in Phase 3.
-rather than using a `Base` as a parent object for each of our models, we use
+Rather than using a `Base` as a parent object for each of our models, we use
 the `db` object's `Model` class.
 Inside of the models, we retrieve important
 classes and methods through the `db` object.
 All classes that can be imported
 from vanilla `SQLAlchemy` can be accessed through the `db` object.